marciogualtieri/SwiftRKey/R/model/README.md

 Installation Instructions
 -------------------------

-This package can also be installed from GitHub using the `devtools` package.
-To install `devtools` run the following command:
+This package can be installed from GitHub using the `devtools` package.
+If you don't have it already, install `devtools` with the following command:

 ``` r
 install.packages("devtools")